rapidsai/cudf/docs/cudf/source/developer_guide/benchmarking.md

 ### Custom fixtures

 Developers may define custom fixtures if necessary, but this should be done with care.
-The `benchmark_with_object` decorator covers most use cases and automatically improves benchmark coverage.
+The `benchmark_with_object` decorator covers most use cases and automatically guarantees a baseline of benchmark coverage.
 When writing fixtures, developers should make the data sizes dependent on the benchmarks configuration.
 The `benchmarks/common/config.py` file defines standard data sizes to be used in benchmarks.
 These data sizes can be tweaked for debugging purposes (see {ref}`testing` below).